 |“they (teachers) want to be empowered in decision making at the school”|

-The school administrator interviews uncovered several common trends that may have helped the Hidden Gem schools to boost test scores above expected.
+The school administrator interviews uncovered several common trends that may have helped the Out-Performer schools to boost test scores above expected.
 One salient trend was the amount of time that the Principal was as the school.
 Over time the Principal can build a culture that fosters high expectations, a solid curriculum, and facilitate communication among teachers to continuously improve the curriculum.
 Futhermore, Principals that have been at a school for a long time allow the Principal to really have a presence at the school, build relationships with parents over time and cultivate a long-term vision at the school.
 It could also be the Principal’s level of experience that benefits the school.

 There is a trend of enrichment in education as well.
 This is clear because of the grants the schools were receiving, which allows the schools to offer additional resources and activities to the students.
 Many of these schools also have an arts or a STEM focus, which also functions to enrich students’ experiences at school beyond test prep and beyond the state standards.
 This means that it is meaningful when schools can go beyond academics and foster student creativity.